Title: University’s Interpretation of FERPA

 - Participation in officially recognized sports and activities

-- Weight and height (members of athletic teams)
+- Weight and height (members of athletic team)

-Any student who would prefer that the university not release such information about himself or herself can update their FERPA Restriction by going to the Student Information System (SIS) Student Center homepage, selecting Self Service, followed by Campus Personal Information, then selecting FERPA Restrictions.
+Any student who would prefer that the university not release such information about himself or herself can update their FERPA Restriction by going to the Student Information System (SIS).
+For more information on how to update a FERPA Restriction, please visit the Office of the University Registrar's SIS Resources webpage - FERPA/Directory Restrictions.